How does Low-E Insulation compare?

 What is the difference between Aluminium and Mylar?

-A lot of ‘foil’ insulation products are made from a product called mylar instead of aluminium.
-Only aluminium has a natural low emissivity value.
-Mylar is much cheaper to produce.
-It is a plastic laminated or painted with an aluminium coating.
-Companies that use Mylar claim it to be a low emissivity product.
+Companies that use Mylar claim it to be a low-emissivity product.
 But Mylar, while it looks ‘shiny’ and is good at reflecting light, it does not reflect heat in the same way as aluminium.

-These coated plastics crack, chip and peel and de-laminate within a very short space of time (especially when it is exposed to heat and cold as often as insulation is), you end up with the emissivity value of plastic rather than aluminium.
+These coated plastics crack, chip, peel, and delaminate within a very short space of time (especially when exposed to heat and cold, as often as insulation is).

 How is Low-E different to traditional insulation?

-Reflective insulation is not a new idea and it is not supposed to replace all other insulation materials.
+Reflective insulation is not a new idea and is not supposed to replace all other insulation materials.

 All insulation materials have drawbacks, so using more and more of the same material may only compound a problem.